-▶ The WRPHTC reviews applications monthly from August 1 - June 15.
+The WRPHTC reviews applications at the end of each application outlined below, in September, January, and June.
 Selected students will be organized into small cohorts for their virtual exchange sessions based on similar start and end dates.

 If your project begins: We recommend applying: Fall semester (August - December) August 1 - September 15 Spring semester (January - April) November 15 - January 31 Summer semester (May - July) April 15 - June 15